-Malaysia’s ringgit rose to a two- month high on speculation parliament will be dissolved as early as tomorrow, paving the way for polls that could return the government to power.
-Sovereign bonds were little changed.
+Malaysia’s ringgit rose to a two-month high on speculation parliament will be dissolved as early as tomorrow, paving the way for polls that could return the government to power.
+Sovereign bonds fell.

 Prime Minister Najib Razak will announce the dissolution via live telecast, the New Straits Times reported today, citing unidentified people who spoke to its sister publication Berita Harian in the Malay language.
 Najib has embarked on a $444 billion, 10-year infrastructure development plan.
 The country’s benchmark share index rose, snapping a two-day decline.